yetudada/kedro-user-testing/cli-redesign/CLI-prototype.md

 Commands:
-  docs     See the Kedro tutorials and API docs. info     Get more information about Kedro. starter  Create a new project or find examples.
+  docs     See the Kedro tutorials and API docs. info     Get more information about Kedro. new      Create a new project or find examples.

 Global commands from Kedro-Viz
 Commands: